 It doesn’t matter if you make resolutions at the end of January or in August.
 The key is to make changes when things aren’t working.

-- Provide quality education on well-being, mental health, and substance use disorders;
+- Provide quality education on well-being, mental health, and substance use disorders.

-- Reduce the expectation that alcohol will be served at all law firm events;
+- Reduce the expectation that alcohol will be served at all law firm events.

-- Partner with outside groups that are committed to reducing substance use disorders and mental health issues in the legal profession;
+- Partner with outside groups that are committed to reducing substance use disorders and mental health issues in the legal profession.

-- Provide access to confidential addiction and mental health experts and resources;
+- Provide confidential access to addiction and mental health experts and resources.

 - Use the pledge as a recruitment tool to retain the best lawyers and staff.